HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 {{ figure_markup(
   image="good-cls-by-device.png",
-  caption: "The percent of websites having good CLS, segmented by device and year.", description="Bar chart showing the number of websites with good CLS segmented by device and years.
+  caption="The percent of websites having good CLS, segmented by device and year.", description="Bar chart showing the number of websites with good CLS segmented by device and years.
 The percentage of mobile sites having good CLS was 60% for year 2020., 62% for 2021, 74% for 2022, 76% for 2023, and 79% for 2024.
-For desktop sites, 54% had good CLS in 2020, 62% in 2021, 65% in 2022, 68% in 2023, and 72% in 2024.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=1974391374&format=interactive", sheets_gid="1535582002",
+For desktop sites, 54% had good CLS in 2020, 62% in 2021, 65% in 2022, 68% in 2023, and 72% in 2024.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=1974391374&format=interactive",
+  sheets_gid="1535582002",